Bishal-11/Currency-Converter/README.md

 # # Python Project on Currency Converter

+# Prerequisites
+The currency converter project in python requires you to have basic knowledge of python programming and the pygame library. tkinter – For User Interface (UI) requests – to get url

 import requests
 from tkinter import *
 import tkinter as tk
 from tkinter import ttk

+# Real-time Exchange rates
+To get real-time exchange rates, we will use: https://api.exchangerate-api.com/v4/latest/USD

+# Create the CurrencyConverter class:
+Now we will create the CurrencyConverter class which will get the real-time exchange rate and convert the currency and return the converted amount.

 class RealTimeCurrencyConverter():
     def __init__(self,url):
             self.data = requests.get(url).json()
             self.currencies = self.data['rates']
+# Convert() method:
     def convert(self, from_currency, to_currency, amount):
         initial_amount = amount
         if from_currency != 'USD' :